The external HTTP(S) load balancers address many use cases. This page provides some high-level examples.

 Cloud Load Balancing supports load-balancing traffic to endpoints that extend beyond Google Cloud, such as on-premises data centers and other public clouds that you can use hybrid connectivity to reach.

-The following diagram demonstrates a hybrid deployment with a global external HTTP(S) load balancer.
+The following diagram demonstrates a hybrid deployment with a global external Application Load Balancer.

 Related documentation: